 The Dangers of Drinking and Swimming Cold Water

-When you don't drink enough water, you may get dehydrated.
-This implies your body needs more liquid to work appropriately.
+If you don't drink enough water, you may become dehydrated.
+Your body needs more liquid to function properly.

-Your urine can be a pointer in case you're dehydrated.
+Your urine can be a warning sign that you may be dehydrated.
 If it is colorless or light yellow, you are adequately hydrated.
-If your urine is a dull yellow or golden shading, you might be dehydrated.
+However, you might be dehydrated if it is dull yellow or golden.

 Different signs can indicate you might be dehydrated.
 They include: